uber-archive/lint-trap/README.markdown

 ----------------

-Since lint-trap is meant to enforce good coding style and consistency across many projects from the same organization, there is no equivalent to `.jscsrc`, `.jshintrc` and `.eslintrc` files, where you can configure rules, nor are there any plans to support this feature at this time.
+Since lint-trap is meant to enforce good coding style and consistency across many projects from the same organization, you cannot turn rules off completely.
+However, when lint-trap to legacy projects without any linting or with different linting rules, it is useful to be able to downgrade the warning severity from `error` to `warning` so you can pay down linting technical debt over several commits.
+Because of this, lint-trap supports adding a `.lintrc` file to your project.

+The `.lintrc` file is a JSON file with a key for each linter with rules for which you wish to attenuate the lint message severity.

+For example, after adding lint-trap to a project, you should try to satisfy all the linting rules that are quick and easy to fix.
+Some linting violations might be so common that you want to deal with them in a later commit.
+One common lint-rule that is likely to affect many lines of code is eslint's [`func-names`][func-names] rule.
+If you want to attenuate this rule, simply add a `.lintrc` file to the root of your project:

+    {
+        "eslint": {
+            "func-names": false
+        }
+    }

-If there are rules that you feel you absolutely must override, you can do so within any files producing the error.
+Rules cannot be turned off entirely in `.lintrc`, only attenuated.
+If there are rules that you feel you absolutely must override, you can do so within the files producing the error.
 If you find yourself ignoring or modifying a specific rule on a file by file basis very frequently, please check the [rules documentation][docs] to understand the technical reasons for why that rule has been encluded and enforced.
 If you disagree with the justifications outlined in the docs, [check the issues][issues] to see whether or not someone has already filed an issue raising the same concerns as you.
-If you still think your exception has merit, and no one has yes raised that issue, please [file a new issue][file-an-issue].
+If you still think your exception has merit, and no one has yes raised that issue, please see the Contributing section at the end of this README.

-If you want to override the rules for a specific linter, see the documentation for the linter producing the error or warning thrown.
+If you want to override the rules for a specific linter inline, refer to the documentation for the linter producing the error or warning thrown.

  - [Configuring ESLint][configuring-eslint]
  - [Configuring JSHint][configuring-jshint]